-Yes, you need to carry out strengthening and mobility exercises following your hip surgery to assist your recovery.
+Yes, you need to carry out strengthening and mobility exercises following your knee surgery to assist your recovery.
 You will be shown exercises to carry out by yourself whilst in hospital.
-Most patients continue their ongoing physiotherapy and rehabilitation as an 'outpatient' - this means you continue your physiotherapy rehabilitation from the safety and comfort of your home.
-You can choose to have physiotherapists and nurses come to your home for rehabilitation, or to travel to your local private hospital for 'day therapy' (often includes hydrotherapy), or continue to see your own private physiotherapist.
+Most patients continue their ongoing physiotherapy and rehabilitation as an 'outpatient' - this means you continue your physiotherapy rehabilitation from the safety and comfort of your home or as a 'day' patient.
+You can choose to have physiotherapists and nurses come to your home for rehabilitation, or travel to your local private hospital for 'day therapy' (often includes hydrotherapy), or continue to see your own private physiotherapist.
 Our ward therapists will make all the necessary referrals for you once you are in hospital.